nwjs/node/doc/api/http.md

 Setting the `timeout` option or using the `setTimeout()` function will not abort the request or do anything besides add a `'timeout'` event.

-Passing an `AbortSignal` and then calling `abort` on the corresponding `AbortController` will behave the same way as calling `.destroy()` on the request itself.
+Passing an `AbortSignal` and then calling `abort()` on the corresponding `AbortController` will behave the same way as calling `.destroy()` on the request.
+Specifically, the `'error'` event will be emitted with an error with the message `'AbortError: The operation was aborted'`, the code `'ABORT_ERR'` and the `cause`, if one was provided.

 ## `http.validateHeaderName(name[, label])`

 <!-- YAML
 added: v14.3.0
 changes:
+  - version:
-  - version: v19.5.0
+    - v19.5.0
+    - v18.14.0
     pr-url: https://github.com/nodejs/node/pull/46143
     description: The `label` parameter is added.
 -->